scarlettmparker/Greek/README.md

   - [Wiktionary](#wiktionary)

 ### What to avoid as a beginner
-h there are many resources out there that provide accurate and useful information for Greek, there are also a lot that contain a lot of misinformation and will provide very little help, or may even hinder your progress with Modern Greek.
+There are many resources out there that provide accurate and useful information for Greek, there are also a lot that contain a lot of misinformation and will provide very little help, or may even hinder your progress with Modern Greek.
 Here are some sites/apps you should avoid.

 The below comes from experience.
 As an upper-intermediate Greek learner who has had to sift through this stuff, these recommendations are in place to ensure you don't make the same mistakes that I did.
 If you wish to still do all of this, anyway, feel free to do so.
 I don't wish to force any specific method of learning on anyone, and this is just general advice.